apoapse1/Librum-for-Skyrim-VR/README.md

 Start a new game once you get to the main menu.
 The "yes/no" dialogue in the _New Game_ menu does not always indicate which you are selecting, but the buttons will work as expected.
 You will start in the character creation area from [Realm of Lorkhan](https://www.nexusmods.com/skyrimspecialedition/mods/18223).
 Here are some things to know as you create your character:

 1. Race and gender differences are changed in accordance with [Race Abilities Enhanced](https://www.nexusmods.com/skyrimspecialedition/mods/23223) and [Genders are Boringly Indistinct](https://www.nexusmods.com/skyrimspecialedition/mods/23145), but with the modifications made by [Elemental Destruction Magic](https://www.nexusmods.com/skyrimspecialedition/mods/440).
 Namely, Orcs are 50% resistant to earth magic, and Argonians are 50% resistant to water magic.
 2. Standing stones are changed in accordance with [Andromeda](https://www.nexusmods.com/skyrimspecialedition/mods/14910).
 However, **the standing stone you choose in the Realm of Lorkhan is final**.
+That is, you will not be able to change it without first returning to the Realm of Lorkhan.
+3. Be particular with the items, spells, and powers you bring back from the Realm of Lorkhan.
+Much moreso than in vanilla Skyrim, having additional weapons, armors, spell tomes, gold, or even food items can start you out with a significant advantage.
+If you do not want this advantage, do not take anything with you.

+#### Configure the MCM
+Once you have created your character, open up the in-game settings and navigate to the _Mod Configuration Menu_ (MCM).
+You will need to make several changes here to adhere to the suggested Librum setup:
+1.